cloudmesh-community/hid-sp18-401/tutorial/pi-dockerswarm.md

       sudo docker swarm join --token SWMTKN-abc...manager...xyz

+\TODO{There seems to be some issue with indentation or incomplet documentation from here on}

-“IP Address of the node” to join node as a manager
+`IP Address of the node` to join node as a manager
  * Run

 	sudo docker swarm join --token SWMTKN-abc...worker...xyz

 `IP Address of the node` to join node as a worker
 * Finally, we can run sudo docker node ls command to check the status all the